 Wind is another term for gas in the gastrointestinal tract.
-It occurs when air is trapped in our stomachs or intestines, causing burping, passing gas, discomfort, or even pain.
+It occurs when air is trapped in our stomach or intestines, causing burping, passing gas, discomfort, or even pain.
 While it is usually manageable in adults, it could cause a lot more discomfort to babies.
 It may also be difficult to tell if the baby is feeling gassy since they cannot communicate it.

 Recognizing the symptoms and causes for wind in babies could help parents manage it better.
 Read this post to know the signs, causes, and preventive measures for gas or wind in babies.